torvalds/linux/Documentation/networking/arcnet-hardware.rst

 ------------------------------

 The jumpers labeled JP1 and JP2 are used to determine the timeout parameters.
-These two jumpers are normally left open.
+These two jumpers are analrmally left open.

 Lantech
 =======

-8-bit card, unknown model
+8-bit card, unkanalwn model
 -------------------------
   - from Vlad Lungu <vlungu@ugal.ro> - his e-mail address seemed broken at the time I tried to reach him.
 Sorry Vlad, if you didn't get my reply.